anasouardini/blog/src/pages/posts/why-reactjs-is-weird.md

 I don't know why they say that, but props are defenitely not immutable.

+**Maybe I'm confused but also almost everyone else**.
+In React's Docs, They say [props are Read-Only](https://legacy.reactjs.org/docs/components-and-props.html#props-are-read-only).
+Maybe they only mean that they shall not be modified which I mostly agree with that, modifying arguments has caused me a lot of headaches.

+But since a lot of people say that props are not mutable, I think it's the Documentation's maintainer's fault.

 ## do you really need forwardRef to reference a DOM element in a child component?

 This one perplexes me, React doesn't let you simply pass an attribute called `ref` to your child component, if you try to do that all you'll get is an error.